jac4e/tbs5520se-driver/README.md

 This repository contains the necessary information to build the TBS5520SE drivers on the Raspberry Pi 4.

-The included patch files only make the necessary changes so it drivers build and are inserted successfully.
+The included patch files only remove certain drivers that are unnecessary for the TBS5520SE and prevent the build and initialization processes from completing.